denis-stepanov/esp8266-yeelight-switch/README.md

    7. ESP-DS-System library, https://github.com/denis-stepanov/esp-ds-system (version tested: 1.1.3 — included with this project in [src/](https://github.com/denis-stepanov/esp8266-yeelight-switch/tree/master/src) folder — no need to install separately).

 ![boards](data/images/boards.png)

+Default configuration assumes that the button is connected to `GPIO0` (`GPIO4` aka `D2` for Witty Cloud) and is "pulled up" (i.e., the button's other contact is connected to GND).
+Boards supported out of the box are Witty Cloud, NodeMCU and bare ESP-01S with a wired external button.
+If your button is connected to a different GPIO, define `BUTTON_BUILTIN` macro in `MySystem.h` accordingly.

-Example of connections for an ESP-01S board shown above:
+Example of connections for the ESP-01S board shown above:

 ![esp-01s schematic](data/images/schematic-esp-01s.png)

-Here 5V power is provided via micro-USB connector `J2` and is stepped down to 3.3V using convertor `U2`.
+Here 5V power is provided via micro-USB connector `J2` and is stepped down to 3.3V using voltage converter `U2`.
 If you happened to have a 3.3V power supply, you can omit these elements.
 If you do not care about diagnostic output, you can drop its port `J1` too.

 ## Project Status
 27 Nov 2021: